FrendsPlatform/Frends.File/README.md

 ## Copy
 The File.Copy task is used for copying one or more files from a directory to another.
 The task uses [pattern matching](#pattern-matching) for finding files to copy.

+When copying many files, they are copied one at a time.
+If there is an error during the operation, the file transfers will stop, and any files already transferred will be removed from the target directory.

 Input: